Afridi & Angell inBrief (Canada edition): by James Bowden

 Making the gift by way of the offshore trust allows both the gift and all growth to be realized and paid to a Canadian resident tax-free, indefinitely.
 If the quantum of the gift is sufficient that it will generate income and gains that exceed the cost of maintaining the trust then it is an attractive solution.

-Does the analysis change if you become a non-resident of Canada yourself?
+What about Canadian residents who are considering a change in residency, or recently changed their residency?
 Can you establish a granny trust for beneficiaries in Canada then?
 Perhaps surprisingly given that very many of your Canadian tax and filing obligations fall away when you cease to be Canadian resident, the answer is that the analysis does not change at all until you have been continuously non-resident for 5 years.
 If you are non-resident and not filing Canadian tax returns, and you make a gift to another third party non-resident who settles an offshore trust using those funds, the CRA will want to know if there are any Canadian beneficiaries of the trust (and if there are, they will tax the trust as though it was Canadian resident).
-However, the moment you become non-resident, you can establish offshore trusts that do not include any Canadian resident beneficiaries and those trusts will not be deemed resident in Canada.
-Alternatively, you can explore structures other than trusts, to which Canada’s anti-avoidance and attribution rules do not apply in the same manner (at least for the first 5 years of your non-residency).
+However, the moment you become non-resident, you can establish offshore trusts that do not include any Canadian resident beneficiaries (or only include Canadian beneficiaries whose rights arise after your death) and those trusts will not be deemed resident in Canada.
+Alternatively, you can explore structures other than trusts, which are not subject to the same attribution and deemed residency rules as trusts (at least for the first 5 years of your non-residency).
 There are many safe and tax-efficient structures available to you once you are no longer a Canadian resident.

 – Privacy: strong privacy rules whereby beneficiaries need not be informed of their interest, for example.